BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 - **Export Mode (Default)** — Reads properties from SOLIDWORKS files and writes them to a CSV file
 - **Refresh Mode** — Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)

+>[!IMPORTANT]
+?This command works with the file system and requires files to be locally cached.
+It reads and writes files both inside and outside the vault.
+Relative paths only work in the vault directory (and requires you to be logged in).
 ---

 # SYNTAX